 • Windshield: Only non-reflective tint is allowed above the manufacturer’s AS-1 line or top 5 inches.

-• Front side windows: It should be allowed more than 20% of VLT.
+• Front side windows: More than 20% of VLT should be allowed.

-• Back side windows: It should be allowed more than 20% of VLT.
+• Back side windows: More than 20% of VLT should be allowed.

-• Rear window: It should be allowed more than 20% of VLT.
+• Rear window: More than 20% of VLT should be allowed.

 New Mexico tint laws 2024 for cars.
 Legal tint percentages explained.